 Scientists have identified more than 1,000 species and millions of genes.
 Researchers estimate that collectively the organisms in your gut have 100 times more genes than the entire human genome.
 The size and impact of the collection of these organisms in the intestines is so profound that it’s been called the “forgotten organ.”

 And what does this forgotten organ do?
 If your gut was sterile—devoid of healthy gut bacteria—you couldn’t survive.
-Having healthy gut bacteria is imperative for the immune system, detoxification, and digestion.
-Gut bacteria produce some nutrients such as vitamins and short-chain fatty acids, and emerging research shows they’re important for boosting mood and combating inflammation.
+Having healthy gut bacteria is imperative for healthy immunity, detoxification, and digestion.
+Gut bacteria produce nutrients such as vitamins and short-chain fatty acids, and emerging research shows they’re important for boosting mood and supporting healthy inflammation.

 But when an imbalance between the good and bad organisms develops, you get intestinal dysbiosis.
 When healthy gut bacteria are destroyed, unhealthy critters that are left to wreak havoc, and that’s what happens in intestinal dysbiosis.

 Intestinal dysbiosis is thought to play a key role in the development of irritable bowel syndrome (IBS), irritable bowel diseases such as Crohn’s disease and Ulcerative Colitis, rheumatoid arthritis (RA), diabetes, obesity, metabolic syndrome, osteoporosis, colorectal cancer, intestinal infections, liver disease, depression, and kidney disease.